Get started

 Set up your business

-• Create a plan for the type of manufacturing business you will open.
+• Create a business plan that determines what type or range of event planning services you will provide.

 • Choose a business structure.
 LLCs, Corporations and Limited Partnerships must register their structure with the CA Secretary of State before registering locally.